Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Experiments

 \subsubsection{Comparisons with conventional architectures.}

-We conduct experiments to validate our analysis as shown in Fig.~\ref{fig:discussion}(a).
-Specifically, we replace the MLPP module with 3D CNN and Transformer blocks to assess their impact on efficiency and effectiveness.
-For the Transformer component, we opt for the advanced Swin Transformer~\cite{tang2022swinunetr} due to the promising performance and notable reduction in computational cost through the use of shift windows.
-Compared to CNN, our method achieves 1.36\% improvement in Dice, indicating that our proposed MLPP module more effectively encodes the global information, leading to enhanced segmentation accuracy.
-Concerning computational efficiency, our method achieves a profile of 953G FLOPs, 24.37M parameters, 13.57G peak memory, and 1.73 samples/second throughput.
-These efficiency outcomes are comparable to those of 3D CNN, indicating that augment CNN performance while upholding efficiency.
-Although Transformer showcases competitive performance when configured with stacked blocks, our method shows significant superiority in terms of efficiency.
+To evaluate the impact on efficiency and effectiveness, we replace the MLPP modules in the last two layers with an equal number of CNN and Transformer components, as depicted in Fig.~\ref{fig:discussion}(a).
+In comparison to CNN, our method achieves a significant 1.36\% improvement in Dice score, indicating that our proposed MLPP module more effectively encodes global information, resulting in enhanced segmentation accuracy.
+Regarding computational efficiency, our method demonstrates a profile of 953G FLOPs, 24.37M parameters, 13.57G peak memory usage, and a throughput of 1.73 samples/second.
+These efficiency outcomes are comparable to those of 3D CNN, indicating that our MLPP augments CNN's performance while upholding efficiency.
+While Transformer showcases competitive performance when configured with stacked blocks, our method shows significant superiority in terms of efficiency.
 This suggests that our MLPP is capable of capturing global information while eliminating the exhaustiveness of token comparison seen in self-attention.
-We also provide theoretical analysis for the computational cost in the supplementary material.